mikeizbicki/ucr-cs100/GRADES.md

 Every assignment has a corresponding directory.
 In that directory is a file called `grade`.
-This file contains your score on that assignment.
+This file (in the `grades` branch) contains your score on that assignment.

 An example `grade` file might look like: